versionone/VersionOne.Client.Requestor/HOWTO-Backbone-Fortified-Story-Editor.md

 </div>
 ```

-## 2. Refactored JavaScript Code
+## 2. Add some vertebrae to the JavaScript with Backbone.js and friends

-The JavaScript code is so small, 75 lines, that you can just type or paste it in all at once.
-Each section has
+The refactored JavaScript code is so small, 75 lines, that you can just type or paste it in all at once.
-comments to explain its purpose.
-So, when you type it in, don't feel like you need to type the comments again,
+Each line has comments to explain its purpose.
+I encourage you to type, not paste the code, but don't feel like
-unless you feel that will help you learn better.
-Sometimes that can help. *It might help you find bugs in my code
+you need to type the comments again, unless you feel that will help you learn better.
+Sometimes that can help.
-or comments, for sure ;-)*
+***It might help you find bugs in my code or comments, for sure ;-)***

 ```javascript
 var StoryFormSchema = { // Backbone.Form will generate an HTML form based on this schema